DaniDeniz/camera_jetson/README.md

               'video/x-raw, format=(string)BGR ! appsink'
 ```

-In short, the pipeline is very similiar, we only add the **videoconvert** element to convert the images to BGR format, which is format preferred by OpenCV.
+In short, the pipeline is very similiar, we only add the **videoconvert** element to convert the images to the BGR format, which is the preferred format by OpenCV.
 And finally, the sink is an **appsink**

 For further details run and check the [camera_opencv.py](camera_opencv.py) file.